NeeeeT/game-of-life/README.md

 # JavaScript (p5.js) - Conway's Game of Life

-A JavaScript (p5.js) implementation of Conway's cellular automaton, Game of Life with visible finite grid.
+A JavaScript (p5.js) implementation of Conway's cellular automaton, Game of Life with visible finite grid and added rules for corners and borders.

 Link: https://rodrigocucick.github.io/game-of-life-p5/